-Dr Lina Dencik is Senior Lecturer at Cardiff University’s School of Journalism, Media and Culture.
+Dr Lina Dencik is Professor at Cardiff University’s School of Journalism, Media and Culture.
 Her research interests broadly concern developments in media and technology and social and political change.
 She has published extensively in the areas of globalisation theory, activism and digital media.
-Currently, she is doing work in the areas of datafication and implications for understandings of social justice, looking particularly at the governance and experiences of resource-poor and marginalised communities.
+Currently, she is doing work in the areas of datafication and implications for understandings of social justice, looking particularly at the governance and experiences of resource-poor and targeted communities.
 Lina is Co-Director of the Data Justice Lab.

-Dr Joanna Redden is a Lecturer at Cardiff University’s School of Journalism, Media and Culture.
+Dr Joanna Redden is an Assistant Professor at the Faculty of Information and Media Studies, Western University.
 Her research focuses on the datafication of governance.
 She investigates how government information systems and service provision are changing, the democratic implications of changing government practices and how these transformations are affecting people.
 Previous work has investigated the relationships between digital media and poverty politics.
 Joanna is co-editor of Compromised Data: From Social Media to Big Data (2015) and author of The Mediation of Poverty: The News, New Media and Politics (2014).
 She is Co-Director of the Data Justice Lab.

 Fieke Jansen is a PhD candidate at the Data Justice Lab, as part of the ERC funded DATAJUSTICE project.
 She looks at the effects of data on society.
 Her research focuses on the impact of implementing data driven decision making in European police forces.
 Prior Fieke worked at Tactical Tech and Hivos on data, privacy and digital security programs and lead a knowledge program on the intersection of youth, technology and activism.